 A Christian World-View

-Education is a life-shaping activity.
-There is an interdependence of knowledge and virtue that is evident in how intelligence engages the physical world.
+Education is a life-shaping activity, it transfers a way of living.
+There is an unavoidable interdependence of knowledge and virtue that is evident in how intelligence engages the physical world.
 At Hillcrest these concepts undergird the foundation for education, the cultivation of the mind being inextricably linked to the cultivation of character.

-The fact that we have a general agreement in the world of good character is an argument for organization.
-There is a need for God in the universe to be the source of organization, and at Hillcrest we execute Christian education with the assertion that all truth is God’s truth.
+The fact that we have a general agreement in the world of good character is an argument for good organization.
+This good organization necessitates a good God, One who not only is the source of good organization, but Who communicates and holds the universe together.
+At Hillcrest we execute Christian education with the assertion that the universe is held together through logic, fundamentally truth.
+We hold to the premise that all truth is God’s truth.
 Truth corresponds with reality, thus Christian education begins with the understanding that God has something to say about everything.

 The mission of Hillcrest Lutheran Academy is founded on the foundational principle that God created everything.
 As creator God, His perspective on reality is the true perspective.
 He reveals himself to us in creation (general revelation), in the Bible (special revelation), and through Jesus Christ (special revelation).
 Educating young men and women on God’s perspective helps them make sense of their world.